WP Fastest Cache vs WP Rocket – Which Is The Best WordPress Caching Plugin?

 - WP Rocket doesn’t offer a free version like WP Fastest Cache does.

 - You need to renew your license after the first year to continue receiving updates, whereas WP Fastest Cache gives you lifetime updates.
-This is pretty standard for WordPress plugins, but it is a con when you compare it to WP Fastest Cache.
+This is pretty standard for WordPress plugins, but it’s a con when you compare it to WP Fastest Cache.

-Overall, I would give the edge to WP Rocket as the “best” plugin because it had better performance numbers and is more user friendly, especially for casual users.
+Overall, I’d give the edge to WP Rocket as the ‘best’ plugin, because it had better performance numbers and is more user friendly — especially for casual users.
 I think the well-designed interface, plus the built-in plugin/host integrations to avoid caching issues, makes it super easy to use.

 However, if you’re price-sensitive, WP Fastest Cache is also a fine option that comes in a free version and gives you lifetime updates with the premium version.
-The free version has a near-perfect 4.9-star rating on over 3,100 reviews at WordPress.org, so you certainly won’t go wrong there.
+The free version has a near-perfect 4.9-star rating on more than 3,100 reviews at WordPress.org, so you certainly won’t go wrong there.

-However, if you’re going Pro, I would recommend WP Rocket unless you put a lot of value on the lifetime updates that WP Fastest Cache Premium offers.
+However, if you’re going Pro, I’d recommend WP Rocket, unless you put a lot of value on the lifetime updates that WP Fastest Cache Premium offers.